xchxn/teamMissile/README.md

 | :------------ | :---------- |
 | We make a decision for project content | &#9745; |

-###### For more information about our game, please see https://github.com/seokyeo/teamMissile/blob/master/Project%20Concept.txt
+###### :question: For more information about our game, please see https://github.com/seokyeo/teamMissile/blob/master/Project%20Concept.txt